This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

 - After your joint area is numbed, a long, thin needle is put into your joint space.
-Your caregiver may use x-ray to guide him when he inserts the needle.
+Your healthcare provider may use x-ray to guide him when he inserts the needle.
 Joint fluid may be removed.
 A small amount of contrast dye is injected into your joint.
-The dye will help your caregiver see that he is in the right area.
+The dye will help your healthcare provider see that he is in the right area.
 Once the needle is in the right area of your joint space, more dye will be injected.
 Medicine to help keep the dye in your joint space without spreading to other tissues may also be given.

 After your procedure:

 You will be taken to a room to rest after your procedure.
-Do not get out of bed until your caregiver says you can.
-Your caregiver will tell you when you can go home.
+Do not get out of bed until your healthcare provider says you can.
+Your healthcare provider will tell you when you can go home.
 If you are staying in the hospital, you will be taken back to your room.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.